AllanCameron/geomtextpath/README.md

 <img src="man/figures/README-smooth-1.png" width="100%" style="display: block; margin: auto;" />

-Another use might be to label lines that are too “noisy”
+Another use might be to label lines that are too “noisy” for direct labels to remain legible if they adhere too closely to the line.

 ``` r
 ggplot(economics, aes(date, unemploy)) +